OnlineBlazeBoy/SIS_MUN_Site/README.md

 # MUN-website
 A website for Venkatji

-A webiste for Stonehill Model United Nations 2019
+A website for Stonehill Model United Nations 2019